Do you wonder what are the best things to do in Barcelona?

-Located in the centre of the city, the Basílica de la Sagrada Família is one of the most iconic landmarks of Barcelona, despite remaining unfinished at the time of Gaudí’s death, and it is still under construction.
+Located in the center of the city, the Basílica de la Sagrada Família is one of the most iconic landmarks of Barcelona, despite remaining unfinished at the time of Gaudí’s death, and it is still under construction.

 Only a total of 4km, today’s itinerary is a walk in the park!
 You’ll accomplish the rest of the best things to do in Barcelona!

 This square was designed to host the 1929 International Exhibition.
 It is one of Barcelona’s most important squares and it is at the junction of several major thoroughfares.

 Magic Fountain of Montjuïc (Font Màgica de Montjuïc)

 The large magic fountain is a spectacular display of color, light, motion, music and water acrobatics.
 It is illuminated at night.